 Live Recording Made Easy

 When you’re recording a live show, visibility can be a problem.
-The stage may be well lit but your mixing station could be another story.
-Furthermore, you need to pay close attention to what’s happening in the room and onstage, so you can’t play nursemaid to your recording system.
+Furthermore, you need to pay attention to what’s happening in the room and onstage.
 Because Capture is preconfigured for the StudioLive mixer, as long as your StudioLive mic trims are properly set, you don’t have to worry about clipping, so you can hit Record Now and forget about Capture during the song.
 And thanks to Capture’s Big Meter mode, which turns your monitor into a gigantic meter bridge, you can see your levels clearly at a glance while staying focused on mixing the show.

 Most people prefer to record a live set straight through, hitting Record at the start of the set and stopping at the end.
 Capture allows you to drop markers between songs, on the fly during recording.
 Then you can use the markers to jump quickly to the start of the next song and to export individual songs as separate files.